×

 Symptoms of Greater Trochanteric Pain Syndrome:

-Some certain conditions and symptoms indicate that you might suffer from gluteal tendinopathy (aka greater trochanteric pain syndrome):
+Some conditions and symptoms indicate that you might suffer from gluteal tendinopathy (aka greater trochanteric pain syndrome):

-• Pain is felt in buttock muscles while doing physical activities for a long period like running, walking, standing.
+• Pain is felt in buttock muscles while doing physical activities for a long period like running, walking, and standing.

 • More noticeable stiffness and irritation when lying on that side.
 Sometimes, the pain reaches its peak value and may awaken the patient from sleep.